Texas Church Shooter May Have Been Motivated To Kill By 'Domestic Situation'

 At about 11:20 a.m. local time, a suspicious man was reported near a convenience store across the street from the church.
 Dressed in black tactical gear and toting an assault-style rifle, the man walked toward the church as a service was underway.

 The gunman opened fire even before he entered the building, unloading bullets into the walls from outside.
-Then, he stepped into the house of worship and continued his attack, killing 23 parishioners inside.
+Then, he stepped into the church and continued his attack, killing 23 parishioners inside.
 Two people were killed outside the church, and another person died on the way to the hospital.

-Officials say that not long afterward, Kelley left the building and headed toward his car — at which point a local resident, having observed the attack, drew a weapon of his own and fired on Kelley.
-Now under fire, Kelley dropped his rife on the ground and attempted to escape by driving away.
+Officials say that not long afterward, Kelley left the building and headed toward his car — at which point a local resident who saw the attack drew a weapon and fired on Kelley.
+Now under fire, Kelley dropped his rifle on the ground and attempted to escape by driving away.

 Eventually, he was found dead in his vehicle, crashed off the road in a neighboring county.
 Authorities believe Kelley died of a self-inflicted wound, sitting beside two other guns.

-Now, investigators are seeking to understand at least one important question: how, exactly, Kelley obtained those guns.
-According to federal agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives, Kelley purchased four weapons over the span of four years — at a rate of one gun a year.
+Now, investigators are seeking to understand at least one important question: How did Kelley obtain those guns?
+According to agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives, Kelley purchased four weapons over the span of four years — at a rate of one gun a year.

 But officials say Kelley did not have a license to carry them — and his military service history further complicates the situation.
 NPR's Scott Neuman explains: